sakibyvr/active-directory-homelab/README.md

   <img src="https://raw.githubusercontent.com/sakibyvr/active-directory-homelab/main/screenshots/02-server-installed.png" width="50%" />
 </p>

-The server installed successfully and booted into Server Manager.
+Windows Server installed successfully and loaded into Server Manager.

 ---

-### What I Learned
+### What This Demonstrates

-- Installation issues are not always caused by corrupted media
+- Ability to troubleshoot installation failures
-- Hypervisor configurations can impact OS behavior
+- Understanding of hypervisor-level configurations
-- A structured troubleshooting approach is essential
+- Use of systematic troubleshooting methodology

 ---

 ## 4. Domain Controller Setup DC01

+### Overview

+In this step, the standalone server was converted into a Domain Controller to enable centralized identity and access management.

+---

-### Configuration
+### Configuration Steps

 - Installed Active Directory Domain Services (AD DS)
 - Installed DNS Server